Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

-Our search for the higher frequency maser lines was unsuccessful; the 1$\sigma$ rms values are listed in Table~\ref{tab-atca}.
-The relationship between ground- and excited-state transitions of OH masers has been studied in detail in star-forming regions (SFRs) observationally and theoretically \citep*[see e.g.,][ and references therein]{gray92,macleod97,pavlakis96b,pavlakis00}. \citet{gray92} proposed a correlation between masing at 1720 and 4765~MHz in warm gas (\tkin\ $> 100$~K), and between 1720 and 6035~MHz in cooler molecular gas, which was confirmed using single dish observations \citep{macleod97}.
-Models by \citet{pavlakis96b,pavlakis00} imply that OH transitions around 4.7~GHz are often only excited in gas with higher density ($> 10^{6}$\cm{-3}) than that required to produce the 1720 MHz maser.
+Our search for the excited-state maser lines was unsuccessful and the limits given by the 1$\sigma$ rms values are listed in Table~\ref{tab-atca}.
+The relationship between ground- and excited-state transitions of OH masers has been studied in detail in star-forming regions observationally and theoretically \citep*[see e.g.,][ and references therein]{gray92,macleod97,pavlakis96b,pavlakis00}, and recently in molecular gas associated with SNRs \citep{wardle07,pihlstrom08,mcdonnell08}. \citet{gray92} proposed a correlation between masing at 1720 and 4765~MHz in warm gas (\tkin\ $> 100$~K), and between 1720 and 6035~MHz in cooler molecular gas, which was confirmed using single dish observations of star-forming regions \citep{macleod97}.
+Models by \citet{pavlakis96b,pavlakis00} imply that OH transitions around 4.7~GHz are only excited in gas with higher density ($> 10^{6}$\cm{-3}) than is required to produce the 1720 MHz maser.
 Furthermore, the transitions at 6031 and 6035~MHz require a strong far-infrared (FIR) radiation field.
-A satellite-line maser at 6049~MHz is more likely to be found, but is expected to be very weak at densities $< 10^{6}$\cm{-3} \citep{pavlakis00} and would probably lie below our detection limits.
+A satellite-line maser at 6049~MHz is more likely to be found, as it requires physical conditions not dissimilar to those needed for production of the 1720~MHz line, but it is expected to be very weak at densities $< 10^{6}$\cm{-3} \citep{pavlakis00}, and would probably lie below our detection limits.
 Our results are therefore consistent with the OH excitation models.